binspage/binspage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 #  About Me
-I am an Associate Professor in the Center of Statistical Research, School of Statistics and Data Science at the Southwestern University of Finance and Economics.
+I am an full Professor in the Center of Statistical Research, School of Statistics and Data Science at the Southwestern University of Finance and Economics.
 My research interest includes Graph Neural Networks and its applications in Economics and Medical Science.

 <!-- My research interest includes Graph Neural Networks.
 I have published more than 30 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=U2Ao6lIAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=U2Ao6lIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->